thegetty/artists-things/content/intro.md

 [^5]: On the inventory as a “representation” of wealth, and on the “art” of appraising, see Donald Spaeth, “‘Orderly Made’: Re-Appraising Household Inventories in Seventeenth-Century England,” *Social History* 41, no. 4 (2016): 417–35.

 [^6]: For a classic critical analysis of eighteenth-century attitudes to wealth and the artist, see Mary Sheriff, “Love or Money?
-Rethinking Fragonard,” *ECS* 19, no. 3 (1986): 333–54.
+Rethinking Fragonard,” {% abbr '*ECS*' %} 19, no. 3 (1986): 333–54.

 [^7]: According to La Tour’s will of 9–20 February 1784, he owned two telescopes by the London instrument maker Peter Dollond.
 See Neil Jeffares, “Chronological Table of Documents Relating to de La Tour,” *Pastels and Pastellists*, 67, <http://www.pastellists.com/Misc/LaTour_chronology.pdf>.
-According to Jean-Baptiste Marie Pierre’s *inventaire après décès*, AN, MC/ET/XXXI/253, 25 May 1789, a hen hutch with fourteen hens and a cock were to be found in the courtyard of his house at the Louvre, rue Fromenteau.
+According to Jean-Baptiste Marie Pierre’s *inventaire après décès*, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/XXXI/253, 25 May 1789, a hen hutch with fourteen hens and a cock were to be found in the courtyard of his house at the Louvre, rue Fromenteau.
 In Clodion’s study, after his death, were inventoried a tin clyster and five water jars, along with a “bad” razor, razor blades, and the conventional furniture for such a room.
-See Jules-Joseph Guiffrey, “Inventaire après décès de Clodion (30 avril 1814),” *AAF* 6 (1912): 223.
+See Jules-Joseph Guiffrey, “Inventaire après décès de Clodion (30 avril 1814),” {% abbr '*AAF*' %} 6 (1912): 223.

 [^8]: Michael Yonan, in his review of the relations between art history and material culture studies, notes that the two come closest to one another in the field of collecting.
 See Yonan, “Toward a Fusion of Art History and Material Culture Studies,” *West 86th: A Journal of Decorative Art* 18, no. 2 (2011): 236.